tooMofuu0216/news_aggregate_site/README.md

 # HK News Site
-A Next.js site listing HK news from the past 7 days, using python script to get news, and store in Mongodb.
+A Next.js site listing HK news from the past 7 days, using python script (can put in cron job for regular scrapping) to get news, and store in Mongodb.

 ## APIs from:
 * Get news from [GNews](https://github.com/ranahaani/GNews)